 My 20’s have been grueling, transformative and liberating.
 I’ve written about the most important lessons I’ve learned in my 20’s which is by far one of my favorite posts on GabarIskuFilan.
-I opened my first bank account, financed my first car, negotiated my salary for the first time and went on my first solo trip to Costa Rica.
+I opened my first bank account, financed my first car, applied for my first passport, negotiated my salary for the first time and went on my first solo trip to Costa Rica.
 However, there were a few things I knew I didn’t want to happen during my 20’s.
 I didn’t want to be a martyr like my mother and grandmother.
 The life I have now would cease to exist if I wasn’t wary of this generational curse.

 I knew I wanted to graduate from college, travel, become financially independent and live a life of my own choosing.
 I wanted to pursue my dreams of becoming a writer, further my education and exercise absolute control over my destiny.
 Self-determination, freedom, and autonomy were my goals.
 We live in a world where the wage gap, anti-choice laws, and student debt restrict women from living fulfilling and self-determined lives.
 Theorizing about various frameworks, providing statistics and discussing policies is crucial.
 However, it’s money that ultimately keeps women in bondage.